 Although at first glance these two plants may look alike, there are a few tell-tale differences in the leaves which make it easy for an informed plant owner to tell them apart.

-The leaves of Pothos leaves are shiny, appearing to have almost a waxed-like finish.
+The leaves of Pothos plants are shiny, appearing to have almost a waxed-like finish.
 This shiny finish creates a subtle waxy glow as the leaves reflect the sunlight.

 Their leaves are also thicker, with the top being slightly raised/bumpy and having some more texture than the underside.